hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/01_Intro_chipseq_and_setup.md

 `$ mkdir data/untrimmed_fastq data/trimmed_fastq data/reference_data`

-Within the `results` folder create folders for untrimmed_fastqc, trimmed_fastqc, and bowtie:
+Within the `results` folder create folders for untrimmed_fastqc, trimmed_fastqc, and bowtie2:

-`$ mkdir results/untrimmed_fastqc results/trimmed_fastqc results/bowtie`
+`$ mkdir results/untrimmed_fastqc results/trimmed_fastqc results/bowtie2`

 Now that we have the directory structure created, let's copy over the data to perform our quality control and alignment, including our fastq files and reference data files: